Fredi/Phenix/README.md

 3. Access the '/hello_world' URL and you should get the response from your Rack Helloworld application, without even executing another middleware in the stack.
 So if you want to perform a simple action and respond to the user, you could create your own Rack middleware, use it and spare some milliseconds.
 Cool, isn't it?

-## Resources
+## Resources and Examples

-You can find additional resources in the Phenix-Extras repository, like custom views (to render using Twig, Smarty or another template engine).
+You can find additional resources and application examples in the Phenix-Extras repository, like custom views (to render using Twig, Smarty or another template engine).

 <https://github.com/fredi/Phenix-Extras>